jgm/pandoc/doc/custom-writers.md

 ## Format extensions

-Writers can be customized through format extensions, such as `smart, citations, or hard-line-breaks`.
+Writers can be customized through format extensions, such as `smart`, `citations`, or `hard_line_breaks`.
 The global `writer_extensions` table indicates supported extensions with a key.
 Extensions enabled by default are assigned a true value, while those that are supported but disabled are assigned a false value.

 Example: A writer with the following global table supports the extensions `smart` and `citations`, with the former enabled and